tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Solutions
 ~~~~~~~~~

-Communication with the storage node will take place using TLS 1.2 [#]_.
+Communication with the storage node will take place using TLS.

-* The storage node will present a certificate proving its identity.
-* The certificate will include a ``subjectAltName`` containing ... [#]_.
-* The certificate will be signed by an entity known to and trusted by the client.
+The TLS version and configuration will be dictated by an ongoing understanding of best practices.
-  This entity will *not* be a standard web-focused Certificate Authority.
+The only requirement is that the certificate have a valid signature.
+The storage node will publish the corresponding public key
+(e.g., via an introducer).
+The public key will constitute the storage node's identity.

 When connecting to a storage node,
 the client will take the following steps to gain confidence it has reached the intended peer:

 * It will perform the usual cryptographic verification of the certificate presented by the storage server
   (that is,
-  that the certificate itself is well-formed,
+  that the certificate itself is well-formed
-  that the signature it carries is valid,
+  and that the signature it carries is valid.
-  that the signature was created by a "trusted entity").
-* It will consider the only "trusted entity" to be an entity explicitly configured for the intended storage node
+* It will compare the hash of the public key of the certificate to the expected public key.
-  (specifically, it will not considered the standard web-focused Certificate Authorities to be trusted).
-* It will check the ``subjectAltName`` against ... [#]_.

 To further clarify, consider this example.
 Alice operates a storage node.
-Alice generates a Certificate Authority certificate and secures the private key appropriately.
+Alice generates a key pair and secures it properly.
-Alice generates a Storage Node certificate and signs it with the Certificate Authority certificate's private key.
+Alice generates a self-signed storage node certificate with the key pair.
-Alice prints out the Certificate Authority certificate and storage node URI [#]_ and hands it to Bob.
+Alice's storage node announces a fURL containing (among other information) the public key to an introducer.
-Bob creates a client node.
+Bob creates a client node pointed at the same introducer.
-Bob configures the client node with the storage node URI and the Certificate Authority certificate received from Alice.
+Bob's client node receives the announcement from Alice's storage node.

-Bob's client node can now perform a TLS handshake with a server at the address indicated by the storage node URI.
+Bob's client node can now perform a TLS handshake with a server at the address indicated by the storage node fURL.
 Following the above described validation procedures,
 Bob's client node can determine whether it has reached Alice's storage node or not.